Floer homotopy theory and degenerate Lagrangian intersections: Introduction

-Given Assumption \ref{assu:caplength}, we may define the $\bbZ/2$-Lagrangian Floer homology of $(L_0,L_1)$.
-The quantum cap product is a way of giving the Lagrangian Floer homology the structure of a module over the singular cohomology ring of each $L_i$.
-This is done by (1) deforming $(L_0,L_1)$ via a compactly supported Hamiltonian isotopy to intersect transversely, (2) choosing a regular $\omega$-compatible almost complex structure $J$ for $(L_0,L_1)$, and (3) defining a map
+Using Assumption \ref{assu:caplength}, we may define the $\bbZ/2$-Lagrangian Floer homology of $(L_0,L_1)$, denoted $HF(L_0,L_1;\bbZ/2)$.
+The quantum cap product is a way of giving $HF(L_0,L_1;\bbZ/2)$ the structure of a module over the cohomology ring of each $L_i$.
+This is done by (1) deforming $(L_0,L_1)$ via a compactly supported Hamiltonian isotopy to intersect transversely, (2) choosing a regular admissible $\omega$-compatible almost complex structure $J$ for $(L_0,L_1)$, and (3) defining a map

-which, on the chain-level, counts $J$-holomorphic strips connecting pairs of intersection points of $(L_0,L_1)$ that have a marked point constraint on $L_i$.
+induced by counting $J$-holomorphic strips connecting intersection points of $(L_0,L_1)$ with Lagrangian boundary conditions and a marked point constraint on $L_i$.